balderdashy/sails-docs/reference/sails.config/sails.config.session.md

 }
 ```

-If you _are not_ using HTTPS, then you should leave the `secure` flag undefined, or set it to `false`.
+During development, when you are not using HTTPS, you should leave `sails.config.session.cookie.secure` as undefined (the default).

+But in production, you'll want to set it to `true`.
+This instructs web browsers that they should refuse to send back the session ID cookie _except_ over a secure protocol (`https://`).

-> **WARNING:** If you are using HTTPS, but behind a proxy/load balancer - for example, on a PaaS like Heroku - then you should still set `secure: true`.
+> **Note:** If you are using HTTPS, but behind a proxy/load balancer - for example, on a PaaS like Heroku - then you should still set `secure: true`.
 But note that, in order for sessions to work with `secure` enabled, you will _also_ need to set another option called [`sails.config.http.trustProxy`](http://sailsjs.com/documentation/reference/configuration/sails-config-http).

+##### Do I need an SSL certificate?

+In production?
+Yes.

+If you are relying on Sails's built-in session integration, please **always use an SSL certificate in production.**  Otherwise, the session ID cookie (or any other secure data) could be transmitted in plain-text, which would make it possible for an attacker in a coffee shop to eavesdrop on one of your authenticated user's HTTP requests, intercept their session ID cookie, then masquerade as them to wreak havoc.

+Also realize that, even if you have an SSL certificate, and you always redirect `http://` to `https://`, for _all_ of your subdomains, it is still important to set `secure: true`.
+(Because without it, even if you redirect all HTTP traffic immediately, that _very first request_ will  still have been made over `http://`, and thus would have transmitted the session ID cookie in plain text.)

 ##### Advanced options